Water and wastewater management is a challenge that can threaten vital waterways, with impacts on health and environment.

 The challenge for innovative water treatment systems is the need to restructure the water industry to effectively deploy and implement innovations.
 Public utilities that operate water and wastewater treatment systems need to become more cost-effective in meeting changes in demand and upgrading water quality while increasing the robustness of the system as a whole.
 These challenges create opportunities for innovative solutions that can improve public health and safety and protect natural ecosystems, while improving economic efficiency and overall system performance.

-Improving water treatment can be a major driver of sustainability on a global scale and therefore an important step in reaching the UN Sustainable Development Goals (SDGs).Our purpose explained
+Calix’s solutions for Improving the sustainability of water treatment can be a major driver of sustainability on a global scale and therefore an important step in reaching the UN Sustainable Development Goals (SDGs).Our purpose explained

 Fertiliser that contains nitrogen (N), phosphorous (P) and potassium (K) is known as NPK fertiliser and it’s one of the most valuable resources in the world when it comes to agricultural production.
 The world’s farmers have relied on phosphorous to grow food for centuries but phosphate reserves are dwindling and experts believe that peak phosphate, which is the catastrophic decline in output of phosphate, could have a bigger impact on food supplies than even climate change.